ovh/docs/pages/platform/kubernetes-k8s/add-ip-restrictions/guide.en-au.md

 ---
 title: Add IP restrictions on an OVHcloud Managed Kubernetes cluster
 slug: add-ip-restrictions
-excerpt: 'Find out how to add IP restrictions/manage access to the APIServer of an OVHcloud Managed Kubernetes cluster'
+excerpt: 'Find out how to add IP restrictions/manage access to the API server of an OVHcloud Managed Kubernetes cluster'
 section: User guides
 ---